On 2D Navier-Stokes free boundary: nonnegative density and small viscosity contrast

 The question posed was whether the regularity of \( D(t) \) is preserved over time.
 Theorem 2.1 in \cite{Lions} establishes that the density remains a volume-preserving patch; however, the previous question was left open.

 Global-in-time regularity for Navier-Stokes free boundary problems has been extensively studied, particularly considering the continuity of the stress tensor at the free boundary (see e.g. \cite{DenisovaSolonnikov21}).
-Local existence results were first obtained in \cite{Solonnikov77, Beale81}, while global-in-time existence was proved for almost horizontal viscous fluids lying above a bottom and below a vacuum in \cite{Sylvester90, Tani95}.
+Local existence results were first obtained for one fluid in \cite{Solonnikov77, Beale81}, while global-in-time existence was proved for an almost horizontal viscous fluid subject to gravity lying above a bottom in \cite{Sylvester90, Tani95}.
 The decay rate of the solution in such scenarios has been analyzed in \cite{Guo2013, GuoTice2013, GuoTice13}.
-In the two-fluid case, global well-posedness and decay near the flat equilibrium have been established in \cite{Wang14} for the problem with gravity.
+In the two-fluid case, global well-posedness and decay near the flat equilibrium have been established in \cite{Wang14}.
 These global-in-time well-posedness results rely on a coordinate transformation to fix in time the free boundary, which requires smallness conditions on the initial data.